ljcucc/web-comp-demo/README.md

 Just run the index.html in browser, or visit the Github Page

-> Recommended to use `python -m http.server` or `npm -g i localhost` to host the site.
+> Recommended to use `npm i -g http-server` to host the site.

 # Tech in this exmpale using